-I am Brooklyn-based computer scientist and musician.
 My research lies at the intersection of human-computer interaction, machine learning, and audio signal processing.
-Specifically, I research human-centered machine listening and audio processing systems that enable new interactions for creative expression through sound and understanding the acoustic world at scale.
+Specifically, I research human-centered machine listening and audio processing tools for creative expression with sound and understanding the acoustic world.

 I am currently a Research Assistant Professor in NYU’s Department of Computer Science and Engineering with affiliations to NYU’s Music and Audio Research Lab and the Center for Urban Science and Progress.
 I completed my PhD in computer science at Northwestern University as a member of the Interactive Audio Lab, and I hold a Master of Arts from Stanford University (CCRMA) and a Bachelor of Music from Northwestern University.
 Before my current position, I spent two years as a postdoctoral researcher in the Music and Audio Research Lab (MARL) at New York University (NYU).

 Starting in January 2021, I will be an Assistant Professor at NJIT’s Ying Wu College of Computing in the Department of Informatics.
 I will be recruiting PhD students for Fall 2021.

 March 2020 - Launched Task 5 of the DCASE 2020 Challenge: Urban Sound Tagging with Spatiotemporal Context.
 This task aims to investigate how spatiotemporal data can aid in tagging recordings from an urban acoustic sensor network.

 - Department of Computer Science and Engineering (CSE)

 - Center for Urban Science and Progress (CUSP)

 - Sounds of New York City Project (SONYC)